 For proof of that, look at the advertising campaign for last year's census.
 It ran ads in Japanese, Cantonese, Khmer, Korean, Vietnamese, Thai, Cambodian, Hmong, Hinglish and Taglish.
-Those last two would be a combination of Hindu/ English and Tagalog/ English.
+Those last two are combinations of Hindu and English and Tagalog and English.

-Those groups are also desirable because they've got plenty of newspapers, magazines, and local radio and TV stations in their native languages.
+Those groups are also desirable because they have plenty of newspapers, magazines and local radio and TV stations in their native languages.
 Marketers sometimes design ads for them that look the same except for the language you see or hear.
 In one recent Toyota Camry ad, a little boy stands in front of his classroom, showing off his elaborate science project about the family car.

 Nita Song heads IW Group, a firm that specializes in the Asian Pacific American market.
-She's also president of the Asian American Advertising Federation.
+She is also president of the Asian American Advertising Federation.